This creamy sweet potato soup recipe is simple to make, silky, comforting, and delicious! It's great for making ahead/leftovers.

 - I like to use immersion blenders like this one that are made of plastic vs. metal so it doesn't scratch the inside of my enameled cast iron pots.

-This soup is delicious as an appetizer/starter, or serve it as a main course with some crusty bread (or try my homemade croutons) or a side salad.
-It's great with some good olive oil drizzled over top.
-I also like to sprinkle some Tony Chachere's seasoning onto my bowl of soup for a little kick and more saltiness. 🙂
+- This soup is great as an appetizer/starter, or serve it as a main course with some crusty bread or a side salad.

-Questions about this easy sweet potato soup recipe?
+Questions about this cozy soup?
 Let me know in the comments below!

 Creamy Sweet Potato Soup